Skip to content

-These are people who are able to help with the maintenance of the bus: cleaning the bus, checking supplies, mechanical maintenance, levels checking and ensuring a high quality of health and safety on a weekly basis.
+These are people who are able to help with the maintenance of the bus: cleaning the bus, checking supplies, mechanical maintenance, level checking and ensuring a high quality of health and safety on a bi-weekly basis.
 Mechanical experience would be helpful, but not essential.

 Each person, working directly with young people, will be required to meet all the criteria in LYM safeguarding policy; including an enhanced DBS check, completed LYM Volunteers Form (which includes two character references) and will be required to complete an evening of safety and safeguarding training.
 Refresher training is essential every three years.